eye icon

 • H. Skovoroda Institute of Philosophy, National Academy of Sciences of Ukraine, Kyiv

-• Lithuanian Culture Research Institute, Vilnius
+• Lithuanian Culture Research Institute, Vilnius;

 • Vernadsky National Library of Ukraine, Kyiv